 - Some mathematics and science courses require prerequisites for enrollment.
 In some cases students will be required to take a placement test in arithmetic, elementary algebra, or college mathematics.

-- Students seeking clarification regarding their math placement should see a counselor in the Student Services Center or the Dean of Mathematics and Sciences in Room S119.
+- Students seeking clarification regarding their math placement should see a counselor in the Student Success Center or the Dean of Mathematics and Sciences in Room S119.